kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

-# Type Processing in Spectec: Handling Ethereum 2.0 SSZ Bytes Types
+# Type Processing in SpecTec: Handling Ethereum 2.0 SSZ Bytes Types
 Description for builtin funcs : How to implement and how to handle the type in eth2spectec.

 ## 1. Introduction

-Spectec is a specification language framework designed to express and execute formal specifications.
-When adapting Spectec for Ethereum 2.0 (eth2spec) consensus specifications, we faced the challenge of representing SSZ (Simple Serialize) byte types—such as `Bytes32`, `Bytes48`, `Bytes96`—within Spectec's type system, which originally only supported four primitive types: `bool`, `nat`, `int`, and `text`.
+SpecTec is a specification language framework designed to express and execute formal specifications.
+When adapting SpecTec for Ethereum 2.0 (eth2spec) consensus specifications, we faced the challenge of representing SSZ (Simple Serialize) byte types—such as `Bytes32`, `Bytes48`, `Bytes96`—within SpecTec's type system, which originally only supported four primitive types: `bool`, `nat`, `int`, and `text`.

 ## 2. Type Representation Strategy

-### 2.1 Spectec's Primitive Type System
+### 2.1 SpecTec's Primitive Type System

 According to the SpecTec EL language specification, the primitive types are limited to: